ivyido/validator-signer/README.md

 # Download the Executables

-you can download the executables by click [here](https://github.com/ivyido/validator-signer/releases/tag/v1.0.0)
+You can download the executables by clicking [here](https://github.com/ivyido/validator-signer/releases/tag/v1.0.0)

 # Build the source